 A course designed to prepare the prospective music teacher to teach cello and string bass in the elementary and secondary public school environments.
-This course is the second of a twosemester sequence in string instrument performance and pedagogy.
+This course is the second of a two-semester sequence in string instrument performance and pedagogy.
 The course will include one lecture section and one lab section per week.
 Prerequisite: Grade C or better in String Instruments I or equivalent professional competency.
 Offered every three years.
 Lab fee applies.

-MUS 191, 192 Instrumental Ensembles 1.1 One-year activity courses.
+MUS 191, 192 Instrumental Ensembles

+One-year activity courses.
 Both semesters must be taken to receive credit.
 Eastern Winds, Eastern Jazz Ensemble and Eastern Strings are ensembles comprised of wind instruments or string instruments and players interested in repertoire of various performing forces.
 The ensemble performs on and off campus.

-MUS 195, 196 Private Lessons 1, 2 or 3 Instruction with emphasis on correct performance techniques.
+MUS 195, 196 Private Lessons 1, 2 or 3

+Instruction with emphasis on correct performance techniques.
 A minimum of four hours practice per week is assumed for each credit taken.
 Private lessons may be taken each semester the student is enrolled.
+Non-majors may take private lessons for credit.
 Note: Not an activity credit.
 See course fees.